eclipse-biscuit/biscuit/SPECIFICATIONS.md

 }
 ```

-Each block contains a `version` field, indicating at which format version it
+Each block contains a `version` field, indicating at which datalog version it
 was generated.
 Since a Biscuit implementation at version N can receive a valid
 token generated at version N-1, new implementations must be able to recognize
 older formats.
 Moreover, when appending a new block, they cannot convert the